-Knowsley residents can now access their first, second or booster jabs at more convenient locations across the borough.
+Knowsley residents can now access their first, second or booster jabs at more convenient locations in Kirkby.

 To access the sites, residents will need to use the National Booking System available online here or by calling 119.